repeaterjs/repeater/website/docs/06_error-handling.md

 })();
 ```

-The `throw` method is equivalent to calling the `stop` function and `return` method in sequence, so `throw` blows away any pending values and finish the channel.
-Because `throw` rethrows errors if there are no pending pulls, this method is of limited utility and mainly provided for compatability purposes.
+The `throw` method is equivalent to calling the `stop` function and `return` method in sequence, so `throw` blows away any pending values and finishes the channel.
+Because `throw` rethrows errors if there are no pending calls to `next`, this method is of limited utility and mainly provided for compatability purposes.

 ### 3. The executor throws an error